Skip to Content

 When conditions are favorable, the plant sends forth shoots from the roots, and leaves start to grow.

-The primary function of the plant, carried out in the second year, is the production of seeds so that the plant can reproduce.
+The plant’s primary function, carried out in the second year, is the production of seeds so that the plant can reproduce.

 Most underground vegetables have the following characteristics in common: